Do you want to experiment with growing veggies indoors in winter? We tried to grow spinach in a window box in the dead of winter.

 A lot of the wacky things that go on here at ImaginAcres are experimental.
 We’re learning from every experience.
 This is what makes it fun.
-Even when things fail, it was fun to try.
+Even when things fail, it was exciting to try.

-This time around we attempted to grow spinach in a window box.
+This time around we attempted to grow spinach in a window box in the dead of winter.
 This experiment was super fun, because it actually worked!

-In the summer time I grow a lot of our potted plants in this herb haven.
-They love the sunlight and lack of leaf eating insects.
+In the summer time I grow a lot of our potted edible plants in this sunroom.
+They love the bright light and lack of leaf eating insects.